 Hugh Grubb, Psy.D., MFT, is a graduate and personal and supervising analyst at PINC.
 His classes and presentations on supervision, mentoring. and psychoanalytic work in Silicon Valley focus on the transformative journey of becoming a therapist.
 He has a private practice in Los Gatos, where he offers individual and group consultations.

-Rose Gupta, Psy.D., LCSW, is a psychoanalyst and consultant in San Francisco and member of PINC.
-Since 2007, she has presented her papers at IPA, IARPP, IPFE, Div.
-39, and APA on trauma, unrepresented states, and nonsymbolic objects.
-“When the Mind Does Not Arrive” was presented in 2016 at the International Psychological Association conference in Boston.
+Rose Gupta, Psy.D., LCSW, is a psychoanalyst and consultant in San Francisco and a member of PINC.
+Since 2007, she has presented papers on trauma, unrepresented states, and nonsymbolic objects at IPA, IARPP, IPFE, Division 39 of APA.
+Her latest paper, “Finding Frankenstein,” was presented at the 2018 Sandor Ferenczi Conference in Florence, Italy.

 Orna Guralnik, Psy.D., is a clinical psychologist and psychoanalyst.
 She is faculty at the National Institute for the Psychotherapies St. Luke’s Roosevelt Hospital, and the Stephen Mitchell Center; visiting scholar at PINC; co-editor of the Psychoanalytic Dialogues Blog; and associate editor of Psychoanalytic Dialogues and Studies in Gender & Sexuality.
 Dr.